subhamks007/EAS-503-mkZia/old/lecture8/lecture8.md

 ## Foreign Key
 - What is a foreign key?
 In a relational database, you can relate one table to another table.
 The two tables can be related if and only if both tables have one column in common.
 This column has to be declared as a INTEGER data type that cannot be NULL and has the `PRIMARY KEY` constraint -- example: ColumnName INTEGER NOT NULL PRIMARY KEY;
+- IMPORTANT: Foreign key constraint is not enabled by default in SQLite

 ## SQL basic command review
 - Data and commands taken from: https://www.guru99.com/sqlite-tutorial.html